 Anyone who’s been to an orthodontist will have seen a dental mirror.
 From the perspective of dental professionals, these tools are, in the words of Texas A&M University’s publication Dentistry Insider, “basic yet crucial component[s] of dentistry.”
 Those words ring even truer when you consider how the dental applications of mirrors extend well beyond the handheld tools that are used to inspect the development of a potential cavity or the encroachment of depredation along the gums that could be an early sign of periodontitis.

-Dental mirrors require the right optical coating to reflect light at the level of quality required by orthodontic professionals – which is precisely what the Riofoto™ line of rhodium-coated dental mirrors offers.
+Dental mirrors require the right optical coating to reflect light at the level of quality required by orthodontic professionals – which is precisely what the Riofoto™ line of rhodium-coated dental mouth mirrors offer.

 - Undeniable strength and durability